- Parks (A - Z)

 Rules and requirements:

-- We can accept prints, slides, digital images or digital videos.
+- We can accept prints, slides, digital images as well as digital videos.
 Please label each entry clearly.
-Do not write directly on the back of prints or staple them together.
+Do not write directly on the back of prints or staple them to your entry.
 Please send duplicates as no material will be returned.

-- All information and photographs will be retained for research and education purposes.
-By submitting your images to the Tusker's Project you agree to allow SANParks to use your material in printed and electronic form, for non-commercial purposes (photographers will be acknowledged).
+- All information and photographs will be retained for our research and education purposes.
+By submitting your images to Letaba Elephant Hall you agree to allow SANParks to use your material in printed and electronic form, (photographers will be acknowledged).

-Many thanks for contributing to our research on emerging tuskers!
+Thank you for contributing to our research on tuskers!